Frequently Asked Questions

 A: Yes.
 A paper registration form will also be available upon request.
 Please contact us!

-A: Our registration fees for 2022 are posted on our website HERE.
+A: Our registration fees for 2023 are also posted on our website HERE.

 Q: Do students need to be currently taking individual lessons to register?